-The following Success Criteria and High Level Objectives which Cornwall IFCA adopted in 2016 were due to be reviewed at the end of the 2019-20 financial year.
-The Success Criteria and High Level Objectives will be carried forward for this financial year in the absence of any new nationally agreed objectives.
+The following national Success Criteria and High Level Objectives which Cornwall IFCA adopted in 2016 were due to be reviewed at the end of the 2019-20 financial year.
+This review has been significantly delayed, however, the Association of IFCA (AIFCA) is working with the ten IFCAs and Defra to devise new metrics building on a range of existing reporting mechanisms.
+For the 2022-2023 financial year, the current Success Criteria and High Level Objectives will be carried forward but the work of the IFCAs will also be reported collectively via the AIFCA

-Focus and Priorities for 2021-22
+Focus and Priorities for 2022-23